 \subsubsection{Likelihood of individually resolvable binaries}

-Using the method described in Section~\ref{sec: CW methodo}, we now assess the presence of binaries with an SNR greater than 3, which we refer to as CW candidates, for each of our 2\,000 universe realizations and for the two toy PTAs.
+Using the method described in Sect.~\ref{sec: CW methodo}, we go on to assess the presence of binaries with an S/N greater than 3.
+We refer to these as CW candidates, attributed to each of our 2\,000 Universe realizations and for the two toy PTAs.